Frequently Asked Question

 To secure their place in housing, students must complete the housing application and pay a housing deposit.

-The meal plan is available to all enrolled students and can be used only at the Tiber Cafe in the Tiber Student Center.
+The meal plan is available to all enrolled students and can be used only at the Tiber Cafe on the Frohring Campus.
 Students are issued meal plan points on their JCU ID card.
 The points can be used to purchase any item at the Tiber Cafe.

 Full details about dining services.